arpollock/animals/README.md

      - Passing in our data to the guy's IRL library
 - Learn/Understand IRL model and bring questions/needed clarifications/etc (link above; All)

+**TODO (as of 11/18):**
+- Allow for selection of image area to use
+- Get started on project deliverables
+    - Report
+    - Slides
+- Start on poster for Computing Innovation Fair (if we can do it... checking with Saad)
+- Create the CLI

 ## Features

 - Land vs. Water (2 buckets)